 If you're considering a career in mental health, you've probably noticed that many courses are now offered online.
 This shift has made education more flexible and accessible, but it also raises an important question: how do you know which courses are accredited and nationally recognised?

-In Australia, accreditation ensures your qualification meets national education standards and is recognised by employers across the country.
-Whether you’re looking at a Certificate IV in Mental Health or a Diploma of Mental Health, here’s what you need to know about online course accreditation, and how to make sure you choose the right provider.
+In Australia, accreditation means your qualification meets national education standards and is recognised by employers across the country.
+Whether you're looking at a CHC43315 Certificate IV in Mental Health or a CHC53315 Diploma of Mental Health, here's what you need to know about online course accreditation, and how to make sure you choose the right provider.

 What Is Course Accreditation and Why Does It Matter?

-Accreditation is the process that guarantees a course or qualification meets national standards of quality and consistency.
-In Australia, this is governed by the Australian Qualifications Framework (AQF) — the national policy for regulated qualifications in education and training.
+Accreditation is the process that ensures a course or qualification meets national standards of quality and consistency.
+In Australia, this is governed by the Australian Qualifications Framework (AQF), the national policy for regulated qualifications in education and training.

-When a course is AQF-aligned, it means it has been reviewed and approved by relevant education authorities and is officially recognised across states and territories.
+When a course is AQF-aligned, it has been reviewed and approved by the relevant education authorities and is officially recognised across states and territories.

 Accredited courses:

-• Allow you to access government funding or financial support
+- Can give you access to government funding or financial support

-In short, accreditation ensures your qualification is credible and portable — an essential factor for anyone building a long-term career in mental health.
+In short, accreditation means your qualification is credible and portable, an essential factor for anyone building a long-term career in mental health.

 Who Oversees Accreditation in Australia?

-There are two key regulators responsible for maintaining quality standards in education:
+Two key regulators are responsible for maintaining quality standards in education:

-1. Australian Skills Quality Authority (ASQA) – oversees vocational education and training (VET) qualifications, including Certificates IV and Diplomas in Mental Health, delivered by Registered Training Organisations (RTOs).
+- The Australian Skills Quality Authority (ASQA) oversees vocational education and training (VET) qualifications, including Certificates IV and Diplomas in Mental Health, delivered by Registered Training Organisations (RTOs).

-2. Tertiary Education Quality and Standards Agency (TEQSA) – oversees higher education providers offering bachelor degrees and postgraduate programs.
+- The Tertiary Education Quality and Standards Agency (TEQSA) oversees higher education providers offering bachelor degrees and postgraduate programs.

-Together, these agencies ensure that online education remains high quality, safe, and aligned with national outcomes.
+Together, these agencies help ensure online education remains high quality, safe, and aligned with national outcomes.

 Are Online Mental Health Courses Legitimate?